vtf05/weather_analysis/README.md

 #### Monitoring

-- Use Amazon CloudWatch for application and ingestion logs.
+- we can use Amazon CloudWatch for application and ingestion logs.
 - Set up CloudWatch Alarms for error notifications via Amazon SNS.

 #### Deployment Pipeline

-- Use AWS CodePipeline and AWS CodeBuild for CI/CD to deploy the API and ingestion tasks.
+- We can use AWS CodePipeline and AWS CodeBuild for CI/CD to deploy the API and ingestion tasks.